|Junping Wangemail@example.com||(703) 292-4488||E 8457|

 November 1 - November 15, Annually Thereafter

-Due to recent changes in the deadlines of three of the divisions in the Directorate of Biological Sciences (BIO), the Mathematical Biology program is shifting its deadline in order to facilitate timely review that will enable the program to continue its longstanding practice of co-review and co-funding with BIO.
-To ensure both the timely handling of proposals and fairness in comparing competing requests for funding, the DMS Mathematical Biology subprogram has established a Proposal Submission Window.
-The window for Fiscal Year 2013 and following years extends annually from 1 November (8:00 AM local time) to 15 November (5:00 PM local time).
-Except for conference and workshop proposals, which should be submitted about eight months before the requested starting date, only proposals submitted during this period will be considered for review.
+To ensure both the timely handling of proposals and fairness in comparing competing requests for funding, the DMS Mathematical Biology Program has established a Proposal Submission Window.
+The window for submission extends annually from 1 November (8:00 AM local time) to 15 November (5:00 PM local time).
+Except for conference and workshop proposals, which should be submitted either eight months before the requested starting date for activities in the United States or twelve months prior for international activities (see below), only proposals submitted during this period will be considered for review.

 The Mathematical Biology Program supports research in areas of applied and computational mathematics with relevance to the biological sciences.
 Successful proposals are mathematically innovative and address challenging problems of interest to members of the biological community.

 Some projects of interest to the Mathematical Biology Program may include development of mathematical concepts and tools traditionally seen in other disciplinary programs within the Division of Mathematical Sciences, e.g., topology, probability, statistics, computational mathematics, etc. To receive appropriate and timely review, such proposals should be submitted directly to the relevant disciplinary program that has the earliest deadline, with other program(s) selected as secondary.
 Note that proposals that use established mathematical and computational tools to address problems in the biological sciences are typically not appropriate for submission to DMS.
 For further details on other disciplinary programs within DMS, see the corresponding program descriptions.